haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <summary>
 <i>Answer:</i>
  </summary>
 <p> After rigid body docking the first acceptable cluster is at rank 41.
 After refinement it scores at the top with score significantly better than the second-ranked cluster!
 </p>
 </details>
 <br>

 We are providing in the `scripts` directory a simple script that extract some cluster statistics for acceptable or better clusters from the `caprieval` steps.
-To use is simply call the script with as argument the run directory you want to analyse, e.g.:
+To use is simply call the script with as argument the run directory you want to analyze, e.g.:

 <a class="prompt prompt-cmd">
    ./scripts/extract-capri-stats-clt.sh ./runs/scenario2a-NMR-epitope-pass